Love is a beautiful thing and so is a good laugh. And when the movie is a black romantic comedy, the love is sweeter and the laugher is louder.

 Act like a lady, think like a man.
 You’ve heard the popular Steve Harvey saying, but have you watched the movie yet?

+This black romantic comedy is about a circle of friends.
 Four close friends find out that the women in their lives have been using Think Like A Man, a popular relationship book authored by Steve Harvey.
 The couples learn several important lessons about relationships and about themselves.

 18. Brown Sugar